Spinal arthritis risk factors

-Causes and symptoms
+Causes and symptoms of spinal arthritis

-- Age – people 50 or older are more likely to develop arthritis of the spine
+- Age — People 50 or older are more likely to develop arthritis of the spine.

-- Injury or trauma to bones – whiplash, compression fracture or other kinds of injuries can hasten the degradation of joints
+- Injury or trauma to bones — Whiplash, compression fracture or other kinds of injuries can hasten the degradation of joints.

-- Obesity – excess body weight places more stress on the joints
+- Obesity — Excess body weight places more stress on the joints.

-- Genetics – inherited traits can make you more likely to develop arthritis
+- Genetics — Inherited traits can make you more likely to develop arthritis.

-- Gender – women are twice as likely to develop arthritis
+- Gender — Women are twice as likely to develop arthritis.

-- Other conditions – decreased blood supply, chronic illness, infection or a diminished immune system can contribute to joint degradation, smoking, and excessive alcohol intake also contribute
+- Other conditions — Decreased blood supply, chronic illness, infection or a diminished immune system can contribute to joint degradation; smoking and excessive alcohol intake also contribute.

 Treating spinal arthritis symptoms

-Contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using advanced, endoscopic techniques can help you recover your life without the trauma and lengthy recovery time§ of traditional open spinal surgery.
+Contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using advanced techniques could help you rediscover your life without the trauma and lengthy recovery time§ of traditional open spinal surgery.